rexsacrorum/api-client-test-app/README.md

 ## Pros of implementation

 * DI even in console app.
-* Ssync all way through
+* Async all the way through.
 * Individual convetional commits
 * Clean architecture, Solid, CQRS.
 * Sensitive information not stored in VCS